bitfinity-network/canister-sdk/README.md

 canister-sdk = { git = "https://github.com/infinity-swap/canister-sdk", package = "canister-sdk" }
 ```

 ## ic-exports

-All of the ic dependencies re-exported in one crate that simplifes their updating process.
+All of the ic dependencies re-exported in one crate that simplifies their updating process.

 ## ic-canister